souenzzo/graal/docs/reference-manual/native-image/JNI.md

 ```
 To activate the custom feature `--features=<fully qualified name of JNIRegistrationFeature class>` needs to be passed to native-image.
 [Native Image Build Configuration](BuildConfiguration.md#embedding-a-configuration-file) explains how this can be automated with a `native-image.properties` file in `META-INF/native-image`.

+### java.lang.reflect Support
+The JNI functions `FromReflectedMethod` and `ToReflectedMethod` can be used to obtain the corresponding `jmethodID` to a `java.lang.reflect.Method`, or to a `java.lang.reflect.Constructor` object, and vice versa.
+The functions `FromReflectedField` and `ToReflectedField` convert between `jfieldID` and `java.lang.reflect.Field`.
+In order to use these functions, [reflection support](Reflection.md) must be enabled and the methods and fields in question must be included in the reflection configuration, which is specified with `-H:ReflectionConfigurationFiles=`.

 ## Object Handles